coderefinery/documentation/content/index.rst

 In this lesson we will discuss different solutions for implementing and deploying code documentation.

+We will start with a discussion about **what makes a good README**.
+For many projects, a README is more than enough.

-We will learn how to build documentation with the **documentation generator** `Sphinx <http://www.sphinx-doc.org>`__ (and compare it with others) and how to deploy it to `Read the Docs <https://readthedocs.org>`__, a service which hosts
+We will then learn how to build documentation with the **documentation generator** `Sphinx <http://www.sphinx-doc.org>`__ (and compare it with others) and how to deploy it to `Read the Docs <https://readthedocs.org>`__, a service which hosts